CS5008-khoury-lionelle/TeamActivities/Module07/README.md

 ### Dynamic Programming
 👉🏽 **Task**: Use [pascal.c] to write a dynamic programming variation of how to solve Pascal's Triangle for the Nth row.

-Take a moment to discuss and describe dynamic programming in your own words to your partner.
+Take a moment to discuss and describe dynamic programming in your own words to your team.
 What are some things you are going to need to write a dynamic version of pascal's triangle.

 1. Make sure you declare a multidimensional array.
 2. Then for each value of  `[n][k]` store that answer in the table, if it isn't already in the table.